ShreelaxmiHegde/Accommate/docs.md

     - Model exported to be used in other files like `app.js`
     - Interact with listings in database.

+- Middleware : (Listing model with Cascade delete reviews) `listingSchema.post()` middleware is internally invoked after `findByIdAndDelete` method called.
+    - Workflow :
+        1. Find matching Id in reviews array of the specific listing.
+        2. Delete all reviews

+### 2.`reviews.js` (Ratings and comments) :
+- Schema Definition :
+    - Describes rating and comment sturctures
+    - Rating range should be in between 1 to 5

 ---

 ## `init/`